k8ssandra/k8ssandra/dev-guidelines.md

 Identifying a reviewer is a shared responsibility of the author and the team.
 The author should identify potential members of the community that are a good match for the type of change being planned and when that knowledge isn't immediately available to the author personally, the team should help find those people.
 Reach out and engage people -- ask for help, it's a good thing.

+Often within our team's planning we make these assignments ahead of time, based on the person that is the best fit for the area of the codebase.
+This requires a bit of tribal knowledge that we will work over time to formalize and establish general areas of ownership/sponsorship that can be relied upon.
+There is however a balance to be struck between experienced review and bottlenecking.

-If you're an author in need of such help, reach out to the team on [discord](https://discord.gg/af82SnxzTm) in the #k8ssandra-dev channel.
+If you're an author in need of help finding the right reviewer, reach out to the team on [discord](https://discord.gg/af82SnxzTm) in the #k8ssandra-dev channel.

 ### How many reviewers?

 But, how many reviewers are needed on a pull request?  ***Generally speaking, the answer is one (1)***.
+That however doesn't mean that one is always enough.

 It's important for the maintainers of the project to trust each other to make good decisions for the project and also to ask for help when they feel that they are not equipped in a particular scenario to do so.

-The specific answer is certainly always more complicated than that, but we should try to avoid situations where reviewers "pile on" and inject complication late in the process, often without context.
+The specific answer here is certainly always more complicated and dependent upon the nature of the changes, but we should try to avoid situations where reviewers "pile on" and inject complication late in the process, often without context.

 We should, as much as possible, respect a chain of review.
-This is a process where initial reviewers are empowered to approve a pull request or to seek additional review from others, others who might have more experience with a particular aspect of the code.
+This is a process where initial reviewers are empowered to approve a pull request **or to seek additional review from others, others who might have more experience with a particular aspect of the code**.
 The subsequent reviews do not always have to be comprehensive in nature, but can be supplementary to the initial review.
 Again, the initial reviewer is empowered to approve.
 If the initial reviewer doesn't believe that they can do that they should ask for help and potentially even shadow another reviewer simply to gain some insight into a new area of code and functionality.

+This is the trust that we place within the team of maintainers, not that they always are the best person to approve a change, but that they will always be capable of knowing when they are not.

 ## Pull request creation